 The wages paid to chefs that work in a standalone restaurant are broadly similar to that paid by hotel kitchens.However, I have found from experience that the amount earned may lean slightly higher to the standalone restaurant chefs.

-A valued member of a smaller team is more likely to be given the compensation they requireOpens in a new tab. in order to stay.
+A valued member of a smaller team is more likely to be given the compensation they require in order to stay.

 The disruption caused by one member of a small team leaving is far greater than that caused by one person leaving a large team.